The tides of peace turned for Queen Elizabeth I when Mary, Queen of Scots arrived in England

 The Pope intervenes

-In February 1570 Pope Pius V issued a damning Papal Bull (a type of public decree) which excommunicated Elizabeth, 'the pretended Queen of England, the Servant of Wickedness', declaring her deposed and absolving her subjects from any oath of allegiance to her.
+In February 1570 Pope Pius V issued a damning Papal Bull (a type of public decree) which excommunicated Elizabeth, 'the pretended Queen of England, the Servant of Wickedness'.
+It declared her deposed and absolved her subjects from any oath of allegiance to her.
 The Bull put English Catholics in an untenable position, with its declaration that a Catholic could not be loyal to both the Queen and the Pope, while its choice of penalties offered only treason or excommunication.

 More dangerously for Elizabeth, it authorised and legitimised the actions of the more extreme factions attempting to depose her, and there were at least five more serious attempts to overthrow her.